syrkis/miiii/paper/main.typ

 = Results

 The best performing model was trained with the hyper-parameters in @hyper_param_search_result.
-As seen in figures @trainig_acc, the model grokked on all 29 tasks, achieving perfect accuracy.
-Note that tasks 2, 3, 5 and 7 occur in succession (with 5 and 7 swapped), while rest happen, more or less simultaneously, after the initial 4.
-This could indicate that a more geneal solution has been found, differing in a parameterized way from one another.
+As seen in figures @trainig_acc and @trainig_loss, the model grokked on all 29 tasks, achieving perfect accuracy on all 29 tasks on the validation and test sets.
+Note that tasks 2, 3, 5 and 7 generealizes in succession of one another, while rest happen, more or less simultaneously, after the initial four.
+This could indicate that a more geneal solution has been found, allowing for a sort of phase transition for the remaining tasks, by reusing circuitry developed through the first four.

 #figure(
   table(